Markovictory/blog.markovictory.github.io/_posts/2020-02-18-tcakl-2020-deck-tech.markdown

 - 3 Timesnap Potion
 - 1 Head Jab

-**Warrior**
+**Warrior -**
  Coming into the event I expected Warrior to be the most popular and successful class.
 So, at the very least I felt that I wanted to play a deck that had a favourable Dorinthea matchup.
 The standard Ninja deck has A LOT of cards that block for two and this was not an overly attractive trait for that deck.
 Brendan and I jammed more games against Warrior than any other class by far.
 Even with a version of Warrior tailored to combat this deck we felt like we knew enough play patterns to balance the matchup out.
 Throughout the event, no Warrior deck was configured to beat the deck and most matches felt close to a bye (outside of punting on camera in Round 2 haha).

 Against Warrior, I would exclude the following cards:
 - 2 Remembrance